isiahmeadows/mithril.js/design/core/streams.md

 This is purely a convention commonly used throughout the API.
 This is heavily inspired by React Hooks, but aims to keep the runtime overhead to a minimum.
 It also is not present in the core bundle because 99% of uses can generally just be written as a design pattern.
 And of course, there's a heavy FP inspiration here, but a pragmatic, impure one.

-### Sugar API

-Since it's so integral to the API, a `createStream` method is exported from `mithril/m` and exposed as `Mithril.createStream`.
-This implements a very simple, stripped-down observable API that's literally 29 significant lines of source code:

-- `stream = createStream(init)` - Create a stream.
-	- `init` accepts an `observer` and can return either a callback function or an object with an `unsubscribe` method (like a `sub`).
-- `sub = stream({next?, error?, complete?})` - Subscribe to the stream.
-- `sub()` - Close the subscription.
-- `observer.next(value)` - Send a value.
-- `observer.error(value)` - Close the underlying subscription and send an error.
-- `observer.complete()` - Close the underlying subscription and send a completion.

-This implements most of the core functionality of [the proposed ES observables](https://github.com/tc39/proposal-observable), but it lacks the following:

-- `sub.closed` and `observer.closed` - you can track those easily enough yourself.
-The first just involves a subscription-side variable and the second just involves a single initializer-side variable.
-- The use of shared prototypes - everything's inside a closure instead.
-- `Symbol.observable` - it doesn't attempt to polyfill anything on its own.

-It also deviates from that by exposing them as functions instead of objects.

-This module, when bundled standalone, is a little under 600 bytes of pure ES3 mod a `"use strict"` declaration, and that's including all of Rollup's wrapper junk.

 ### Why?

 There's a few reasons: